jameswestman/common-voice-analysis/README.md

 The formula for this measure is `(freq - target_freq) / (target_freq - 1)`.
 The
-denominator here is a correction factor that takes into account the growth of the dataset when more words are added; if you want me to explain in detail how I came up with the formula, ask in the comments.
+denominator here is a correction factor that takes into account the growth of the dataset when more words are added; if you want me to explain in detail how I came up with the formula, create an issue and I'll add an explanation.

 Anyway, if we run this script, we get a new CSV file, `07_common_voice_word_representation.csv`.
 This is the data we're looking for.